Python is an open-source, general purpose programming language.

 Installing a different version of Python

-pip list command to view them.
-You can install other Python packages that you need in your home or project directories (see the section on installing packages below).
+You can install Python packages that you need in one of your directories (see the section on installing packages below).

 Running Python in interactive mode

 A common mistake for new users of HPC clusters is to run heavy workloads directly on a login node (e.g.,

 endeavour.usc.edu).
 Unless you are only running a small test, please make sure to run your program as a job interactively on a compute node.
 Processes left running on login nodes may be terminated without warning.
 For more information on jobs, see our Running Jobs user guide.

 To run Python interactively on a compute node, follow these two steps:

 - Reserve job resources on a node using

 - Once resources are allocated, load the required modules and enter

 [user@discovery1 ~]$ salloc --time=1:00:00 --ntasks=1 --cpus-per-task=8 --mem=16GB --account=<project_id> salloc: Pending job allocation 24737 salloc: job 24737 queued and waiting for resources salloc: job 24737 has been allocated resources salloc: Granted job allocation 24737 salloc: Waiting for resource configuration salloc: Nodes d05-04 are ready for job